Testing for COVID-19

-The Coronavirus (COVID-19) test collection kit distributed by myLAB Box was developed by a CLIA-certified high complexity clinical laboratory capable of large volume testing.
+The myLAB Box P23 COVID-19 At-Home Test was developed by a CLIA-certified high complexity clinical laboratory capable of large volume testing.
 All testing follows the FDA Emergency Use Authorization (EUA) for conducting COVID-19 testing.

-The coronavirus test collection kit uses a non-invasive self-collected saliva/sputum sample from your mouth and throat.
-This type of sample collection is much simpler to perform than the current nasopharyngeal (NP) swab which requires passing a swab through the nostril into the middle and back of the nose and throat.
-Self-collection of saliva/sputum samples is painless and reduces the risk of spreading COVID-19 to the public and to healthcare providers compared to collecting NP swabs in the office or hospital.
+The test collection kit uses a non-invasive self-collected saliva sample.
+This type of sample collection is much simpler to perform than the current nasopharyngeal (NP) swab which requires passing a swab through the nostril into the back of the nose and throat.
+Self-collection of saliva is painless and reduces the risk of spreading COVID-19 to the public and to healthcare providers compared to collecting NP swabs in the office or hospital.

-Your COVID-19 test results will be available 24 hours after your specimen arrives at the laboratory.
+Test results will be available in as little as 24 hours after your specimen arrives at the laboratory.
 Results will be posted on the myLAB Box HIPAA-compliant confidential customer portal.
 From the time you place your order, it should take 3-4 days to receive your results, allowing time for shipping your sample overnight to the clinical laboratory.

-As required by law, COVID-19 tests must be ordered by a physician licensed in your state.
-Under recent guidance from the US Department of Health and Human Services, licensed pharmacists can also order and administer COVID-19 tests. myLAB Box utilizes the services of a 50 state physician-affiliate and a network of pharmacists who order the test following CDC testing recommendations (CDC Testing Recommendations for COVID-19).
-In the event that you test positive for COVID-19 infection, you will be offered a post-test counseling consultation using telemedicine within 24 hours.
+As required by law, COVID-19 tests must be ordered by a physician licensed in your state. myLAB Box utilizes the services of a 50 state physician-affiliate who orders the test following revised CDC testing recommendations (CDC Testing Recommendations for COVID-19).
+In the event that you test positive for COVID-19 infection, you will be offered a post-test counseling consultation within 24 hours.

 Who should be tested and why?

-- You have been exposed to a COVID-19 lab-confirmed infected individual:
+- Exposure to a lab-confirmed COVID-19 infected individual

-- You have been traveling overseas in places such as China and Europe with large numbers of COVID-19 infected individuals.
+- Travel overseas in places with large numbers of COVID-19 infected individuals

-*** If you have any of the following emergency warning signs and symptoms of a serious COVID-19 infection (difficulty breathing or shortness of breath, persistent pain or pressure in the chest, new confusion or inability to arouse, bluish lips or face), please do NOT order a COVID-19 test.
+*** If you have any of the following emergency warning signs and symptoms of a serious COVID-19 infection (difficulty breathing or shortness of breath, persistent pain or pressure in the chest, new confusion or inability to arouse, bluish lips or face), please do NOT order a test for COVID-19.
 Please instead call your health care provider immediately, and failing to reach them, go to the nearest emergency room or dial 911.

 Background on the COVID-19 virus